 2. Skating on Two Jack Lake

 Found along the Lake Minnewanka road, Two Jack Lake will typically freeze over in December offering an incredible wild ice skating opportunity.
 As previously mentioned, make sure the ice is safe for skating as every year is different.

 There is a dam at the east end of the lake where thin ice and open water occurs, use extreme caution and stay away from that area.

-The Two Jack Lake parking lot that can accommodate around 50-80 cars and toilets.
+The free Two Jack Lake parking lot can accommodate around 50-80 cars and toilets.